ralvianus/terraform-avi/phase2-pcf/README.md

 ## [`terraform-avi`](../README.md)`/phase2-pcf`
 Terraform module for the `avi networks` load-balancing platform to support CloudFoundry environment.
 The documentation on the design is [here](https://avinetworks.com/docs/22.1/cloud-foundry-load-balancing/)

+This lab uses Tanzu Application Service on NSX-T networking.
+NSX-T Cloud has to be configured in AVI controller prior to this configuration.

 Clone repository and adjust `terraform.tfvars` and `main.tf` as required

 ---